puzzle-rs/marmalade/README.md

 # Marmalade
 ![](resources/banner.png)

-Marmalade is a simple UI library for video games.
+Marmalade is a small toolkit for making video games for the web.

-It is best used for game jams and small games.
+The only target is the web for simplicity and portability.

-We only target the web for simplicity and portability
+We try to stay simple without hiding complexity